 - Fly with your instructor until both you and the instructor are satisfied that you can safely “solo” the aircraft.
 Expect a minimum of 25 flights at the rate of 3-4 per session.
 At this point the instructor will administer a short written test on the particular glider you are flying and endorse your logbook for solo flight.

 - Take the FAA written exam for your private pilot certificate.
 Your instructor will help you with the preparation.

 - Practice solo flight.

 - Take the practical test, or “check ride”.
-The practical test consists of an oral exam and flights with a FAA examiner.
+The practical test consists of an oral exam and flights (normally three) with an FAA examiner.
 It is somewhat analogous to a driving test.
-Your instructor will assist you in preparing for this and be present during the test.
+Your instructor will assist in your preparation and be present during the test.

 - After you pass the practical test and have been issued a private pilot certificate, you can legally carry passengers.

 2.)
 FAA Power Pilot Certificate but no Glider Rating

 - 10-15 instructional flights, depending on the individual.

 - The FAA written test is not necessary.